-Fremantle Stuff > Museums
+Fremantle Stuff >

 This is a 2002 building on the westernmost end of Victoria Quay, the southern wharf of Fremantle Harbour.

-This building used to house the Maritime Museum before it moved to its two new homes.
-There was also a Fremantle Museum here: unknown to me where that collection went.
+This building used to house the 'Maritime Museum' before it moved to its two new homes.
+The 'Fremantle Museum' was also here.

 Crawford, Ian, Anne Delroy & Lynne Stevenson 1992, A History of the Commissariat, Fremantle 1851-1991, WA Museum.